FBI, CIA Told WaPo They Doubted Key Allegation In Steele Dossier

 Cohen last denied the dossier’s allegations in late June, a period of time when he was gearing up to cooperate with prosecutors against President Donald Trump.
 Cohen served as a cooperating witness for prosecutors in both New York and the special counsel’s office. -Daily Caller

-Cohen's attorney and longtime Clinton pal Lanny Davis vehemently denied on August 22, one day after Cohen pleaded guilty in his New York case - that Cohen had never been to Prague, telling Bloomberg "Thirteen references to Mr. Cohen are false in the dossier, but he has never been to Prague in his life."
+Cohen's attorney and longtime Clinton pal Lanny Davis vehemently denied on August 22, one day after Cohen pleaded guilty in his New York case - that Cohen had ever been to Prague, telling Bloomberg "Thirteen references to Mr. Cohen are false in the dossier, but he has never been to Prague in his life."